Particular/docs.particular.net/nservicebus/sqlserver/multiple-databases.md

 The transport will route messages to destination endpoints based on the configuration.
 If no specific configuration has been provided for a particular destination endpoint, the transport assumes the destination has the same configuration (schema, database and instance name/address) as the sending endpoint.
 If this assumption turns out to be false (the transport cannot connect to destination queue), an exception is thrown immediately.
 There is no store-and-forward mechanism on the transport level (and hence -- no dead-letter queue).

 NOTE: If the destination endpoint uses different database or server instance, sending a message to it might cause the transaction to escalate to a distributed transaction.
-Usually it is not a desired effect and one can use NServiceBus Outbox to avoid it.
+Usually it is not a desired effect.
+Use NServiceBus [Outbox](/nservicebus/outbox/) to avoid it.

 ## Single database

-By default SQL Server transport uses a single instance of the SQL Server to maintain all the queues for all endpoints of a system.
+By default the SQL Server transport uses a single instance of the SQL Server to maintain queues for all endpoints in the system.
 In order to send a message, an endpoint needs to connect to the (usually remote) database server and execute a SQL command.
 The message is delivered directly to the destination queue without any store-and-forward mechanism.

-Such a simplistic approach can only be only used for small-to-medium size systems because of the need to store everything in a single database.
-Using schemas to distingiush logical data stores might be a good compromise for mid-size projects.
-The upside is it does not require Distributed Transaction Coordinator (MS DTC).
+Using a single database is that it doesn't require Distributed Transaction Coordinator (MS DTC).
 Another advantage is the ability to take a snapshot of entire system state (all the queues) by backing up a database.
-This is even more useful if the business data are stored in the same database.
+This is most useful when the business data is also stored in the same database.

+## Single database with multiple schemas

+The default schema used by SQL Server transport is `dbo`.
+A different schema might be specified using API:

+snippet:sqlserver-singledb-multischema

+or using a configuration file:

+snippet:sqlserver-singledb-multischema-config

+If two endpoints use different schemas then additional configuration is required.
+The sender needs to know the schema of the receiver, and subscriber needs the schema of the publisher.

+The schema for another endpoint can be specified at compile time (push mode):

+snippet:sqlserver-singledb-multidb-push

+snippet:sqlserver-singledb-multischema-connString

+or at runtime (pull mode):

+snippet:sqlserver-singledb-multidb-pull

+NOTE: Even if two endpoints use different schemas the SQL Server transport will assume they use the same connection string.
+A different connection string must be specified explicitly, as described in the following section.

-## Database-per-endpoint
+## Multiple databases

-In a more complex scenario endpoints use separate databases and DTC is involved.
-Due to lack of store-and-forward mechanism, if a remote endpoint's database or DTC infrastructure is down, the endpoint cannot send messages to it.
-This potentially renders the endpoint (and all endpoints transitively depending on it) unavailable.
+Endpoints can also use separate databases.
+That scenario requires DTC.
+Due to the lack of store-and-forward mechanism, if a remote endpoint's database or DTC infrastructure is down, the endpoint cannot send messages to it.
+This potentially renders the endpoint unavailable (and also all other endpoints depending on it directly or indirectly).

-## Database-per-endpoint with store-and-forward
+## Multiple databases with store-and-forward

 In order to overcome this limitation a higher level store-and-forward mechanism needs to be used.
 The Outbox feature can be used to effectively implement a distributed decoupled architecture where:
  * Each endpoint has its own database where it stores both the queues and the user data